 Analyzing samples from individuals whose known ancestors are from only one of our ethnicity regions also allows us to measure how much overlap exists between regions and help our customers interpret their results.
-To find these individuals, we use customer-created family trees and look for people who have all of their ancestors from the same country.
-Ideally, we'd use people with all of their grandparents from the same country, but due to low numbers for some countries we sometimes use parents or even the customer's birth location.
+To find these individuals, we use customer-created family trees and look for customers who have consented to research who have all of their ancestors from the same country.
+Ideally, we'd use people with all of their grandparents from the same country, but due to low numbers for some countries we sometimes use parents.

-Customers with deep trees all within the same country are expected to have high assignments to the ethnicity associated with that country, and this is what we generally find.
-For example, Figure 4.3A shows the average ethnicity assignments for 1,911 customers with all four grandparents born in Germany.
+Customers who are not in the reference panel and have deep trees tracing back to a single country are expected to have high assignments to the ethnicity associated with that country, and this is what we generally find.
+For example, Figure 4.3A shows the average ethnicity assignments for 194 customers with all four grandparents born in Germany.
 As you can see, while most of their ethnicity is from Germany, other regions do appear in small but significant amounts.
 These analyses help ensure that ethnicity estimates for people from a region agree with expectations.

 However, not everyone receives an estimate that follows the average for each country, and it's often useful to look at individual results to understand why.
 Figure 4.3B shows the average ethnicity estimates for people with all four grandparents from Japan.
-Interestingly, a few percent of the estimate is for both